-4.10 PILING OF EXCAVATED TRENCH MATERIAL
+4.10 STOCKPILING OF EXCAVATED TRENCH MATERIAL (REVISED MAY 2020)

-- .1 Common excavation approved by the Engineer as approved native backfill, may be piled along the trench in accordance with WorkSafeBC regulations and provided the working space is adequate for this purpose and provided that by so doing the backfill material does not spill onto private properties adjacent to the line of the trench thereby disturbing fences, buildings, shrubs, lawns, or other items of value. - .2 Piling of excavated material along the trench shall not unduly restrict cross traffic at road intersections.
+- .1 Common excavation approved by the Engineer for reuse as approved granular backfill, may be stockpiled along the trench in accordance with WorkSafeBC regulations and provided the working space is adequate for this purpose and provided that by doing the backfill material does not spill onto private properties adjacent to the line of the trench thereby disturbing fenced, buildings, shrubs, lawns, or other items of value.
+(REVISED MAY 2020) - .2 Stockpiling of excavated material along the trench shall not unduly restrict cross traffic at road intersections.
 Material shall be cleared from road intersections and provision made for use of the cross road by traffic as soon as possible after excavation has taken place.
 Pedestrian traffic to individual properties shall be maintained at all times and timber bridges shall be provided where it is necessary to cross open trenches.
 Roadways, driveways, and drainage facilities shall not be blocked unnecessarily.
-The spoil pile shall be located such that hindrance to local traffic is minimal. - .3 In order that excavated material may be piled along the trench, roads may be temporarily closed to traffic with the permission of the City of Nanaimo and providing that adequate detour traffic routes can be established to move traffic around the construction area, and providing also that street entrances to driveways are not blocked from vehicular traffic for periods in excess of one day.
-One lane shall be kept open at all times for emergency vehicles unless otherwise approved by the City Engineer. - .4 Where excavated material cannot be piled along the trench in compliance with the above restrictions, it shall be trucked to locations where backfilling is taking place or trucked to stockpile for return to the trench at the time of backfilling.
-Alternatively, subject to approval of the Engineer, excavated material may be wasted and replaced with approved material at the time of backfilling. - .5 The contractor shall retain sufficient approved native backfill material for the backfilling of the trench.
-Surplus approved native backfill material shall be taken to and used at other locations within the project site suitable for material placement. - .6 The contractor shall take all measures required to protect approved native backfill from contamination, segregation and weather.
+The spoil pile shall be located such that hindrance to local traffic is minimal.
+(REVISED MAY 2020)

+- .3 In order that excavated material may be stockpiled along the trench, the road may be temporarily closed to traffic with the permission of the City of Nanaimo and providing that adequate detour traffic routes can be established to move traffic around the construction area, and providing also that street entrances to driveways are not blocked from vehicular traffic for periods in excess of one day.
+One lane shall be kept open at all times for emergency vehicles unless otherwise approved by the City Engineer. - .4 Where excavated material cannot be stockpiled along the trench in compliance with the above restrictions, it shall be trucked to locations where backfilling is taking place or trucked to stockpile for return to the trench at the time of backfilling.
+Alternatively, subject to approval of the Engineer, excavated material may be wasted and replaced with approved material at the time of backfilling.
+(REVISED MAY 2020) - .5 The Contractor shall retain sufficient approved granular backfill material for the backfilling of the trench.
+Surplus approved granular backfill material shall be taken to and used at other locations within the project site suitable for material placement.
+(REVISED MAY 2020) - .6 The Contractor shall take all measures required to protect approved granular backfill from contamination, segregation and weather.
+(REVISED MAY 2020)